Blog by Valerie, following recent presentations with breastfeeding and pregnancy groups

 I bring this up because I find unconscious sorcery very common.
 I recently got to the root of a painful thought loop that’s informed my whole life and was quite surprised to find that it wasn’t intergenerational trauma as I expected, but in fact (I’m assuming unconscious) negative sorcery from a former big shot professor who had it in for my mother.
 I did hear stories growing up about how he had bullied her, like how when she was pregnant with me and asked for afternoon classes due to morning sickness, he gave her 8am classes instead.
 The belief he cursed me with was “you don’t belong here”.
 And I do feel it was directed at me, maybe even more than my mother, because he took great issue with a young mother having an academic career.
 And I made her into a mother.

 So the next time you’re angry at a politician and notice yourself sending them daggered thoughts laced with negative emotion, or find yourself verbally ranting about them, stop and ask yourself how you’re using your power, and if you really intend to be cursing them.
 Cause what we do to others we invite into our own lives!
-And if you think you have been cursed, feel free to contact me or someone you trust with shamanic skills for help.
+And if you think you have been cursed, feel free to

 (Typical image of ‘spirituality’ from